-Ian is responsible to the Board for all budgetary and management reporting, taxation and statutory financial reporting.
-Ian is a Chartered Accountant and Registered Company Auditor.
+lan is responsible to the Board for all budgetary and management reporting, taxation and statutory financial reporting.
+Ian is a Chartered Accountant.

 FORMER PARTNER OF THE AUDIT FIRM

 No audit or former audit partners are directors or officers of the Company.